-4.19.5 Backup & Restore
+4.20.5 Backup & Restore

-Choose menu "System Tools \rightarrow Backup & Restore", and then you can save the current configuration of the Router as a backup file and restore the configuration via a backup file as shown in Figure 4-114.
+Choose menu "System Tools \rightarrow Backup & Restore", and then you can save the current configuration of the Router as a backup file and restore the configuration via a backup file as shown in Figure 4-115.

-Backup & Restore
+Backup & Restor re Configuration Backup: Configuration File: Backup Browse Restore

-Backup: Backup
+Figure 4-115 Backup & Restore Configuration

-File: Browse Restore
+Click the Backup button to save all configuration settings as a backup file in your local computer.

-Figure 4-114 Backup & Restore Configuration
+To upgrade the Router's configuration, follow these instructions.

-- Click the Backup button to save all configuration settings as a backup file in your local computer. - > To upgrade the Router's configuration, follow these instructions. - Click the Browse button to find the configuration file which you want to restore. - Click the Restore button to update the configuration with the file whose path is the one you have input or selected in the blank.
+- Click the Browse... button to find the configuration file which you want to restore. - Click the Restore button to update the configuration with the file whose path is the one you have input or selected in the blank.